Updating and upgrading Bareos

 Now you can safely apply the update or upgrade.

 Please remind, that Bareos Director and Bareos Storage Daemon must always have the same version.
-The version of the Bareos File Daemon may differ, see chapter about backward compatibility.
+The version of the Bareos File Daemon may differ.

 When you change the repository and refresh it, it is likely to have a new signing key.
 You will have to accept it.